alanalutz/Makayuni-Corridor/docs/report/analysis_plan.md

 ### Data and variables

-Describe the **data sources** and **variables** to be used.
-Data sources may include plans for observing and recording **primary data** or descriptions of **secondary data**.
-For secondary data sources with numerous variables, the analysis plan authors may focus on documenting only the variables intended for use in the study.

-Primary data sources for the study are to include ... .
-Secondary data sources for the study are to include ... .
+Secondary data sources for the study are to include land cover, buffer region, merged buildings, initial clip, major roads, secondary roads, bomas, bounding box, and adjusted study site.

 Each of the next subsections describes one data source.